Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-It explicitly states when to use the tool ('enumerate full meeting record or scan across cities by date range') and provides usage examples, but does not explicitly mention when not to use it or alternatives for other cases.
+The description explicitly says when to use: 'when you need to enumerate the full meeting record or scan across cities by date range.'
+It mentions no required parameters and provides an example of filtering.
+It does not explicitly mention when not to use or alternative tools beyond meeting_index.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.